 YCCSA is a community of researchers drawn from different departments developing novel mathematical, computational and analytical methods and tools for the analysis and modelling of complex systems.

 Welcome to YCCSA.
-We are an open community of interdisciplinary researchers, drawn from a diverse range of departments across the University at York.
+We are an open community of cross-disciplinary researchers, drawn from a diverse range of departments across the University at York.
 We are working together, developing and applying novel methods and tools to analyse, model, explore, and solve complex problems that cannot be tackled by one discipline alone.

 Some 70 YCCSA staff and research students are co-located in purpose-built dedicated research space in the Ron Cooke Hub on the new Heslington East campus.
 Other YCCSA members reside in their home departments, and are very much part of the YCCSA community.

-As well as carrying out interdisciplinary research, we also reflect on the process itself, and develop new ways to help bring researchers together and bridge the gaps between disciplines.
+As well as carrying out cross-disciplinary research, we also reflect on the process itself, and develop new ways to help bring researchers together and bridge the gaps between disciplines.
 We each bring our own different and valuable perspectives to the challenges of researching complex systems.

 Do browse our site to find out more about our people, our past and current research projects, and our engagement activities and events.